 Further design work on a new transbay transit tube

 As seen in Table 4.9, of the 13 total adopted performance measures, Plan Bay Area 2040 achieves five targets, including the two mandatory targets.
-Plan Bay Area 2040 is moving in the right direction on another four, but is unfortunately moving in the wrong direction on four performance targets.
+Plan Bay Area 2040 makes progress on another four but is unfortunately moving in the wrong direction on four performance targets.

 On the environment front, Plan Bay Area 2040 is particularly successful at protecting the climate and preserving open space and agricultural lands.
 Plan Bay Area 2040’s per-capita CO2 emissions reductions meet and exceed the Senate Bill 375 target for year 2035 thanks in part to robust funding of the Climate Initiatives Program.
 Similarly, Plan Bay Area 2040 protects thousands of acres of land from development and fully achieves its ambitious open space and agricultural preservation target.

 However, Plan Bay Area 2040’s “Fix It First” emphasis means that only 10 percent of the plan’s investments are directed toward expanding capacity-constrained freeways and transit lines.
 This resulted in limited performance improvements for travel mode shift and public health.

 On the economy front, Plan Bay Area 2040 maintains middle-wage jobs, improves goods movement and reduces congestion.
 Unfortunately, financial constraints lead to challenges in attaining all of Plan Bay Area 2040’s transportation targets, including maintenance and modernization of the region’s aging transportation infrastructure and improving access to jobs.

 Without additional funding, the Bay Area will be unable to achieve an ideal state of good repair by year 2040, particularly for pavement conditions on streets, roads and highways.